 Bush beans, pole beans, and cucumbers whent the apple blossoms are dropping.

-Warm weather crops like tomatoes, melons, and eggplant when black locust and peonies flower."(
+Warm weather crops like tomatoes, melons, and eggplant when black locust and peonies flower."(Baker, 25)

 We call these type of plants identifiers.
 For example, identifiers tell us when the temperatures and conditions are ideal to plant our vegetables.
 "Time, experience, patience, and accurate record keeping will teach you a great deal about the temperatures needed for proper plant growth."(Baker, 25) Always remember to keep an eye out for Mother Nature.
 These are important lessons are not just for gardening, but for everyday life.